Digital Transformation

 3. Improved Employee Satisfaction

-Because automation reduces the amount of extremely repetitive and tedious tasks from a person’s workflow, it unblocks time that could be spent in more human-centric, critical thinking tasks.
+Because automation reduces the amount of extremely repetitive and tedious tasks from a person’s workflow, it unblocks time that could be spent on more human-centric, critical thinking tasks.

 For example, inputting record or invoice data manually, storing files in a cumbersome physical location, and locating these files later can be easily automated with a software-based solution such as a document management platform.

-One practical example of this technology is its use by the accounting department or accounts payable team of any construction company.
+One practical example of this technology is how the accounting department or accounts payable team of any construction company uses it.
 A document management solution takes advantage of software robots to automate data entry from any invoice.
 The software scans email or physical invoices into a database.

-If any team member needs access to this data, the software makes it easily accessible and shareable with any relevant parties.
-It also reduces the likelihood of human error since automation bots do not experience fatigue and are able to handle large amounts of data.
+If any team member needs access to this data, the software makes it easily accessible and shareable with relevant parties.
+It also reduces the likelihood of human error since automation bots do not experience fatigue and handle large amounts of data.

 Therefore, payments will be streamlined, contractors’ ability to pay any partner or vendor will be improved, and employees will feel more satisfied.